tdoan5/ML5800/README.md

 2. Run MobaXterm

-3. Create a new session with X11 forwarding enable (see snapshot in the first method)
+3. Create a new session with X11 forwarding enable (see instructions in the 1<sup>st</sup> method using secure shell)

 4. Enable X server, click to X server button near Exit button, it will turn Green